algorandfoundation/specs/dev/crypto.md

     - "MA": An internal node in a [Merkle tree](#merkle-tree).
     - "MB": A bottem leaf in a vector commitment [vector commitment](#vector-commitment).
     - "KP": Is a public key used by the Merkle siganture scheme [Merkle Siganture Scheme](merklesignaturescheme)
+    - "spc": A coin used as part of the state proofs construction.
+    - "spp": Participant's information (state proof pk and weight) used for state proofs.
+    - "sps": A signature from a specific participant that is used for state proofs.
  - In the [Algorand Ledger][ledger-spec]:
     - "BH": A _Block Header_.
     - "BR": A _Balance Record_.
     - "GE": A _Genesis_ configuration.
+    - "spm": A state proof message.
     - "STIB": A _SignedTxnInBlock_ that appears as part of the leaf in the Merkle tree of transactions.
     - "TL": A leaf in the Merkle tree of transactions.
     - "TX": A _Transaction_.